torsten-liermann/systemd-docker/README.md

   sent."
 - `NotifyAccess=all`: "Controls access to the service status notification socket, as accessible via the sd_notify(3) call. ...
   If all, all services updates from all members of the service's control group are accepted."

 `systemd-docker` sends this notification and it can also be configured to delegate this to the container as explained [here](#systemd-notify-support)

+Please be aware that `systemd-notify` comes with its own quirks - more info can be found in this [mailing list thread](http://comments.gmane.org/gmane.comp.sysutils.systemd.devel/18649).
+In short, `systemd-notify` is not reliable because often the child dies before `systemd` has time to determine which cgroup it is a member of.

 # Systemd-docker options
 ## Cgroups